 MismatchError - If infoset not an Infoset for the mixed behavior's player, or action is not an Action for the mixed behavior's player.

 pygambit.gambit.MixedBehavior. setitem

-MixedBehavior.setitem(index: Infoset | str | Action, value: Any) \rightarrow None index (Infoset, Action, or str) - The component of the mixed behavior to set:
+MixedBehavior.setitem(index: Infoset | str | Action, value: Any) \rightarrow None Sets a component of the mixed behavior to value.

+index (Infoset, Action, or str) - The component of the mixed behavior to set: